Stephen Fulton (boxer)

 Stephen Fulton Jr. (born July 17, 1994) is an American professional boxer.
-He is the unified super bantamweight world champion, having held the WBO title since January 2021 and the WBC title since November 2021.
-He previously held the IBO super bantamweight title in 2019.
+He has held world championships in two weight classes having held the World Boxing Council (WBC) featherweight title since 1 February 2025 and previously the unified World Boxing Organization (WBO) and WBC super bantamweight titles from 2021 to 2023.

-As of December 2021, he is ranked as the #1 junior featherweight by Transnational Boxing Rankings Board, The Ring, and Boxrec.

-Professional boxing career
+Professional career

 Early career

 Fulton made his professional debut against the journeyman Issac Badger on October 14, 2014.
 He won the fight by a second-round technical knockout.
 Immediately after this victory, Fulton signed with Premier Boxing Champions.
-Over the course of the following five years, Fulton amassed a 15-0 record with 6 stoppage victories.
+Over the course of the following five years, Fulton amassed a 15–0 record with 6 stoppage victories.

 IBO super bantamweight champion

 Fulton vs. Ambunda

-Fulton was scheduled to challenge Paulus Ambunda for the IBO super bantamweight title on May 11, 2019 at the EagleBank Arena in Fairfax, Virginia, United States.
+Fulton was scheduled to challenge former WBO bantamweight champion and current IBO super bantamweight champion Paulus Ambunda on May 11, 2019, at the EagleBank Arena in Fairfax, Virginia, United States.
 Fulton dominated throughout the bout and scored a knockdown over the Namibian champion in the eight round.
 Although Fulton was unable to finish his opponent, he won the fight by a wide unanimous decision, with all three judges scoring the fight 120–107 in his favor.